Baylor vs. Florida College Basketball Predictions & Picks - November 24

 Baylor Performance Insights

-- The Bears outscore opponents by 20.2 points per game (posting 89.6 points per game, 14th in college basketball, and conceding 69.4 per contest, 164th in college basketball) and have a +101 scoring differential.
+- The Bears are outscoring opponents by 20.2 points per game with a +101 scoring differential overall.
+They put up 89.6 points per game (11th in college basketball) and allow 69.4 per contest (163rd in college basketball).

-- Baylor hits 6.8 three-pointers per game (220th in college basketball), while its opponents have made 5.8 on average.
+- Baylor knocks down 6.8 three-pointers per game (221st in college basketball) at a 37% rate (72nd in college basketball), compared to the 5.8 its opponents make while shooting 29% from deep.

+- The Bears rank 20th in college basketball by averaging 108.4 points per 100 possessions on offense, and defensively are 104th in college basketball, allowing 84 points per 100 possessions.

-- Baylor has typically won the turnover battle this season, committing 12 per game (177th in college basketball) while forcing 13.6 (120th in college basketball).
+- Baylor has committed 1.6 fewer turnovers per game than its opponents, averaging 12 (177th in college basketball play) while forcing 13.6 (117th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.